AI Use Cases/Construction

 The AI Solution

 Revenue Institute builds a Construction-native document extraction engine that ingests RFIs, submittals, change orders, AIA payment applications, safety reports, and subcontractor invoices directly from your existing workflow - email, Procore uploads, Bluebeam sessions, and Trimble job site photos.
-The AI model is trained on thousands of real construction documents and understands prevailing wage line items, LEED submittal formats, Davis-Bacon compliance requirements, and the specific field layouts of AIA G702/G703 forms.
+The AI model is trained on real construction documents and understands prevailing wage line items, LEED submittal formats, Davis-Bacon compliance requirements, and the specific field layouts of AIA G702/G703 forms.
 The system integrates bidirectionally with Procore, Sage 300 Construction, and Primavera P6, so extracted data flows directly into your estimating, accounting, and scheduling systems without manual re-entry.

 Automated Workflow Execution